What should I do if I think I have facet disease?

 Diagnosing facet disease

-If you believe that you’re suffering from facet disease, or the deterioration of the cartilage in the spinal facet joints that can cause painful neural compression, visit your primary care physician.
-He or she will perform a physical exam, review your medical history, and inquire about your symptoms.
-It might be a good idea to jot down a few notes about your symptoms as the discomfort occurs so that you can describe your pain to the doctor as accurately as possible.
-Note the location, frequency, and severity of your symptoms.
-Try to remember their date of onset, and think about which daily activities, if any, are affected by your facetogenic pain.
+When you see your doctor for diagnosis, he or she will perform a physical exam, review your medical history and inquire about your symptoms.
+Beforehand, it might be a good idea to jot down a few notes about your symptoms as the discomfort occurs so that you can describe your pain to the doctor as accurately as possible.
+Note the location, frequency and severity of your symptoms.
+Confirming a diagnosis may involve tests such as an X-ray, MRI, nerve blocks or blood work.

 - Hot and cold compresses

 - Healthy lifestyle choices like quitting smoking, losing weight or improving posture

 If weeks or months of conservative treatments prove ineffective and you are being recommended for surgery, contact Laser Spine Institute today.
 We perform minimally invasive spine surgery that is a safer and effective alternative to traditional open neck or back procedures, offering our patients less risk of complication and a shorter recovery time.^